-As you disembark from the ferry, a slipway leads up to The Boathouse, which serves locally caught seafood (straight from the boats that fish the waters near here), and also sells home baking, crafts and other produce.
-A short distance from this is Sheila's Cottage – a thatched croft house which was lived in in the early 20th century and has been reconstructed to offer a glimpse life at that time.
+A short distance from the ferry slipway is Sheila's Cottage – a thatched croft house which was lived in in the early 20th century and has been reconstructed to offer a glimpse life at that time.
 The cottage also displays information about the history and wildlife of Ulva.

 Another attraction is the fantastic array of flora and fauna.
 From rare wild orchids to native lichens and ferns, botanists will be in their element.
 Watch out for red deer, stoats and mountain hares and when you are beside the coast, keep an eye out for Atlantic grey seals or even a passing dolphin or porpoise.

 Iona, situated on Mull south western point, has a special character and atmosphere of its own.
 The history of this small island and its special role in the spread of Christianity makes it a well visited destination.
 St Columba set foot on the island in 563 AD with his followers, to spread the gospel and the Iona Abbey is one of the best preserved buildings from the Middle Ages in Scotland.